Mufti Ajmal Khan

 Mufti Ajmal Khan is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to 2013.

 Political career

-He ran for the seat of the National Assembly of Pakistan from Constituency NA-15 (Karak) as an independent candidate in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan from Constituency NA-15 (Karak) as an independent candidate in the 2002 Pakistani general election but was unsuccessful.
 He received 9,443 votes and lost the seat to Shah Abdul Aziz, a candidate of Muttahida Majlis-e-Amal (MMA).

-He was elected to the National Assembly from Constituency NA-15 (Karak) as a candidate of MMA in 2008 Pakistani general election.
+He was elected to the National Assembly from Constituency NA-15 (Karak) as a candidate of MMA in the 2008 Pakistani general election.
 He received 28,665 votes and defeated Shams ur Rehman Khattak, a candidate of Pakistan Muslim League (N) (PML-N).
 During his tenure as Member of the National Assembly, he served as Parliamentary Secretary for Planning and Development.